Automation scenarios tools

 scenario_namestrThe scenario's display name.

-nodeslist[ScenarioNodeSummary]A lightweight list of nodes: ID, type, and name only.
+nodeslist[ScenarioNodeSummary]A lightweight list of nodes: ID, type, and name, each with its own incoming and outgoing connections.

 triggeranyThe entry trigger configuration for the scenario.